gongziyida/Modeling-Neural-Plasticity-with-Multisensory-Braitenberg-Vehicles/README.md

 ## 2. BV Components
 ### 2.1.
 Olfactory System
 The olfactory system, in general, is implemented as a Li-Hopfield network, firstly proposed by Li and Hopfield in 1989 and is now still used as the basis for modeling [olfactory bulb](https://en.wikipedia.org/wiki/Olfactory_bulb).
 A Li-Hopfield models the dynamics of two important cells in olfactory bulb: mitral cells and granual cells.
 Mitral cells are both stimulus receivers and delievers (i.e. they are responsible for both input and output) while granual cells are inhibitors to mitral cells.
-However, in reality, mitral cells are not primary receivers; what before mitral cells, the actual receptor cells and [glomeruli](https://en.wikipedia.org/wiki/Glomerulus_(olfaction)), are reduced to numerical values.
+However, in reality, mitral cells are not primary receivers; those function before mitral cells, the actual receptor cells and [glomeruli](https://en.wikipedia.org/wiki/Glomerulus_(olfaction)), are reduced to numerical values.
 There are also much more granual cells than mitral cells, but in this model, they are equal in amount for simplicity.

 <img src="/img/olf.png" alt="Li-Hopfield" width="310"/>